toitware/artemis-releases/README.md

 and it fully specifies what Artemis puts on the device when it is flashed.
 Find more details on the content of the specification files [here](#specification-files).

-To get your functionality onto your device, yyou flash a device with firmware derived from the above specification by running:
+To get your functionality onto your device, you flash a device with firmware derived from the above specification by running:

 ``` sh